Glentunnel: Brickworks

-The Glentunnel Brickworks was located at the end of Philip Street, operating from 1875 until its closure on 31 October 1983.
+The Glentunnel Brick and Pottery Works was located at the end of Philip Street, operating from 1875 until its closure on 31 October 1983.
 They were manufactures of bricks, tiles and pottery.
 Products from the brickworks were used to build the Homebush Homestead, as well as other farm buildings around the Deans' Homebush station.

 Services

 Glentunnel has a general store.
-Two churches are also located here: a Brethren Church and a combined denominational church of Anglican, Methodist and Presbyterian.
-Cafés, a community centre, garage, library, museum, playground and a post office are also located in the village.
+Two churches are also located here: a Brethren church and a combined denominational church of Anglican, Methodist and Presbyterian.
+Cafés, a community centre, garage, library and post office, museums, and a playground are also located in the village.

-The New Zealand Army has an ammunitions storage facility in Glentunnel.
+The New Zealand Army has an ammunition depot in Glentunnel.